castas-art/GF-YOLO/README.md

 These augmentations were applied on-the-fly during training (i.e., dynamically generated at each epoch rather than precomputed and stored), and are configured via the training pipeline (see `train.py` and the corresponding YAML configuration files in `cfg/`).
 No additional offline preprocessing (e.g., manual cropping, denoising, or normalization beyond the standard YOLO input pipeline) was applied to the VisDrone2019 and DOTA datasets.

+### Data  Augmentation

+No explicit data preprocessing was performed on the VisDrone2019 and DOTA datasets.
+Both datasets were  used with their original official splits and annotation formats as provided by the dataset creators.
+Input images were resized on-the-fly by the YOLOv8 data loader to the model's default input resolution  during both training and inference.

 ## ⚡ Performance Results